Quasicrystalline Analogue of the Haldane Model: Model

 where $\sigma_+=(\sigma_x+\textrm{i}\sigma_y)/2$ and $\sigma_{x,y,z}$ are the Pauli matrices. $H_U$ generates the coupling between opposite spins, while $H_V$ couples like spins.
 The Fourier components of the potential have the desired 8-fold rotational symmetry:

 with $l\in [0,7]$.
-(We have also analysed an analogous system with 5-fold rotational symmetry, which shows qualitatively similar results; see Appendix \ref{App:Pentagonal}).
+(We have also analysed an analogous system with 5-fold rotational symmetry, which shows qualitatively similar results; see Appendix \ref{App:Pentagonal}.)
 The wavelength $\lambda=2\pi/|\mathbf{G}|$ provides the natural lengthscale of the system.
 Since these $\mathbf{G}_l$ are incommensurate with one another, the minimal rank of the basis set spanning the potential (4) exceeds the spatial dimension (2), and the system is quasicrystalline by definition \cite{Lifshitz_Quasicrystals_2003}.
+Note that since we also include the kinetic energy term, our Hamiltonian is not simply a tight-binding model in momentum space, but rather a continuum model of the form of Eq. (\ref{Eq:GeneralHamiltonian}).

 Analogous to the Haldane model, we wish to choose couplings which break TRS due to the non-zero complex phase $\Phi$ acquired upon hopping round any closed set of momentum transfers.
-For quasicrystals, there is an additional complication that combinations of basis vectors $\mathbf{G}=\sum_i n_i \mathbf{G}_i$ with $n_i \in \mathbb{Z}$ fill reciprocal space densely, instead of forming the sparse reciprocal lattice of a periodic system as in Fig. \ref{Fig:Haldane_Couplings}.
+For quasicrystals, there is an additional complication that combinations of basis vectors $\mathbf{G}=\sum_l n_l \mathbf{G}_l$ with $n_l \in \mathbb{Z}$ fill reciprocal space densely, instead of forming the sparse reciprocal lattice of a periodic system as in Fig. \ref{Fig:Haldane_Couplings}.
 For simplicity, we only show the `first-order' couplings in Fig. \ref{Fig:Plaquette_Fluxes}; nevertheless, these are sufficient to enable us to choose $U_l$ and $V_l$ elements for which TRS is broken.